Raiders send star pass rusher Mack to Bears in massive trade

 A three-time Pro Bowl pick, Mack is also the best pass rusher acquired by the Bears since they signed Julius Peppers away from Carolina with a six-year deal in 2010.

 The Bears last traded two first-round picks when they acquired quarterback Jay Cutler from Denver in 2009.
-The deal for Mack is another bold move by general manager Ryan Pace as he tries to lift a struggling franchise.
+The deal for Mack is another bold move by Pace as he tries to lift a struggling franchise.

 Chicago has four straight last-place finishes in the NFC North, five seasons in a row without a winning record, and just one playoff appearance since the 2006 team reached the Super Bowl.

-But the Bears believed they were poised for bigger things before making the blockbuster trade for Mack.
-They had already loaded up around quarterback Mitchell Trubisky.
-And now they have one of the NFL’s best defensive players — a big exclamation point to a busy offseason.

-The Bears fired coach John Fox after a five-win season and 14-34 record in his three years.
-They replaced him with Nagy and gave Trubisky — the No. 2 overall draft pick last year — some new playmaking targets, most notably former Jacksonville Pro Bowl receiver Allen Robinson.
+But the Bears loaded up around prized quarterback Mitchell Trubisky, firing coach John Fox and replacing him with the offensive-minded Nagy.
+They added some new playmaking targets, most notably former Jacksonville Pro Bowl receiver Allen Robinson.

-On defense, the Bears re-signed coordinator Vic Fangio after passing on him for the head coaching job.
-They also drafted a potential cornerstone player, linebacker Roquan Smith with the No. 8 overall pick.
+The Bears re-signed defensive coordinator Vic Fangio after passing on him for the head coaching job and drafted linebacker Roquan Smith with the No. 8 overall pick.

 Now, the Monsters of the Midway are adding one of the NFL’s top pass rushers to a defense that ranked 10th overall and tied for seventh in sacks despite not having a Pro Bowl player.
 With his speed and power, Mack gives the Bears a huge threat on the edge to go with Leonard Floyd on the opposite side.